For some, retirement feels too distant. For others, too urgent—and for most, too complex.

 We brought the 6th Floor concept to life through simple, human storytelling—transforming fear of aging into optimism for what’s next.

-Inevitably, the elevator takes you there—but what if it’s not an ending, but the beginning of one of life’s best floors?
+Inevitably, the elevator takes you there—but what if it’s not an ending, but the beginning of one of the best floors?

 The Characters